 This will require the continuation of the measures initiated in 2020, such as the calculation of the carbon footprint for the Assets, as well as the implementation of new measures in risk controlling, business operations, the product range, real estate investments and reporting.

-Strategic and coordinative (cross-cutting) issues will in future be managed centrally, in "Strategic ESG Management" assigned to the Strategy & Human Resources unit.
-The translation and implementation of strategic objectives will be decentralized at the level of the individual divisions and units, with support provided by the existing unit in the Board of Management Staff & Communications division at DekaBank, "Operational ESG Management" (Sustainability Management).
+Strategic and group-related coordinative (cross-cutting) topics are managed centrally in the unit "Strategic ESG Management" within the Strategy & Human Resources department.
+The translation and implementation of strategic goals is decentralized at the level of the individual divisions and units, with support provided by the existing unit in the Board of Management Staff & Communications division at DekaBank, "Operational ESG Management" (Sustainability Management).